PART 1 – GENERAL TERMS

 - The Student returns any materials and resources provided to them and ceases to access our learning systems.

-We provide, for no charge, an additional service known as ‘homework help’.
-This is a discretionary service and we reserve the right to alter or cancel it at any time.
+We provide, for no charge, an additional service known as ‘Study Max’ which provides homework help.
+This additional service is available for students in group classes only (i.e. not available for Private Tutoring students).
+This is a discretionary service offered at no charge and we reserve the right to alter or cancel it at any time.
 There is also no guarantee that it may be available on any day either due to sessions being booked or an assigned tutor being absent.

 Generally students can use up to 1 hour of homework help per week.
-This is divided between up to 30 minutes for any subject they are enrolled in with Dymocks Tutoring and 15 minutes for any other subject.
+This is divided between up to 30 minutes for any subject they are enrolled in with Dymocks Tutoring (taken in 15 minute blocks) and 15 minutes for any other subject.

 There is a ‘fair use’ requirement for Homework Help.
 Generally a student can receive 15 minutes of assistance at a time.
 This can be extended to 30 minutes (see above) if there is time i.e. it does not affect other students receiving assistance.